What is Impulse Turbine, Its Uses Diagram and How it Works?

 Types of Impulse Turbine

-Below are the various types of impulse turbine used in hydropower plant as well as their working:
+Below are the various types of impulse turbines used in hydropower plants as well as their workings:

 Pelton